dpraja13/US-Agricultural-Import-Analysis-/project_ml_evaluation.md

 ### Metric 1
 **Name:** Accuracy

-**Choice Justification:** Accuracy is an appropriate metric for classification problems as it provides a straightforward measure of the model's overall correctness.
-It's particularly useful when the classes are balanced and all prediction errors are equally important.
+**Choice Justification:** Accuracy is an appropriate metric for this classification problem as it provides a straightforward measure of the model's overall correctness.
+It's useful when the classes are balanced and all prediction errors are equally important.

 **Interpretation:** The accuracy scores for the dependency models range from 0.485507 to 0.962963.
 Dependency1 shows the highest accuracy at 96.30%, indicating that it correctly classifies 96.30% of all instances.
 Dependency4 has the lowest accuracy at 48.55%, suggesting it performs only slightly better than random guessing for a binary classification task.

 ### Metric 2
 **Name:** F1 Score

 **Choice Justification:** The F1 score is chosen because it provides a balanced measure of precision and recall.
-It's particularly useful when there is an uneven class distribution or when false positives and false negatives have different costs.
+It's  useful when there is an uneven class distribution and when false positives and false negatives have different costs.

 **Interpretation:** The F1 scores range from 0.653659 to 0.981132.
 Dependency1 has the highest F1 score of 0.9811, indicating a very good balance between precision and recall.
 Dependency4 has the lowest F1 score of 0.6537, suggesting a moderate performance in balancing precision and recall.